Riad Haidar

-Riad Haidar (1 August 1951 – 25 May 2023; Arabic: رياض حيدر) was a Polish-Syrian politician, physician, and social activist.
+Riad Haidar (/pl/; رياض حيدر /ar/; 1 August 1951 – 25 May 2023) was a Polish-Syrian politician, physician, and social activist.
 From 2019 to 2023 he was a member of the Sejm of Poland, and from 2010 to 2019 he was a member of the Lublin Voivodeship Sejmik.
 From 1998 to 2019 he was the medical director of the Neonatology Ward of the Voivodeship Specialist Hospital in Biała Podlaska.
 From 2000 to 2019 he was a member of the Democratic Left Alliance, and later was the nonpartisan politician aligned with the Civic Coalition electoral alliance, and informally aligned with the Polish Initiative.

 Biography

-Riad Haidar was born on 1 August 1951 in As-Suwayda, Syria, and was of Syrian descent.
-There he received the bachelor degree in physics and mathematics.
+Riad Haidar was born on 1 August 1951 in Sweida, Syria, and was of Syrian descent.
+He received there, the bachelor degree in physics and mathematics.
 In 1972, he moved to Lublin, Poland.
 In 1981, Haidar graduated from the Medical University of Lublin (then known as the Lublin Medical Academy), becoming a pediatrist.
-Following that, he moved to Syria for a short period, and later been working in the hospital in Bayda, Libya.
-Eventually he returned to Poland, and became Polish citizen in 1989.
-In 1991, he began working at the Neonatology Ward of the Voivodeship Specialist Hospital in Biała Podlaska, and in 1999, he became the ward's medical director.
+Following graduation, he moved to Syria for a short period, and later worked in a hospital in Bayda, Libya.
+Eventually he returned to Poland, and was granted the Polish citizenship in 1989.
+In 1991, he worked at the Neonatology Ward of the Voivodeship Specialist Hospital in Biała Podlaska, and in 1999, he became the ward's medical director.
 While working there, he became specialised in neonatology.
-In 2003, he finished postgraduate studies at the Maria Curie-Skłodowska University in Lublin with a degree in healthcare project management, and in 2008, he graduated from the University of Economics and Innovation in Lublin with a degree in the healthcare service management and administration.
+In 2003, he finished postgraduate studies at the Maria Curie-Skłodowska University in Lublin with a degree in healthcare project management, and in 2008, he graduated from the University of Economics and Innovation in Lublin, with a degree in the healthcare service management and administration.

-For many years he was a regional chief of staff of the Great Orchestra of Christmas Charity branch in Biała Podlaska.
-The ward that he was director of was named in his honour, the Great Orchestra of Christmas Charity Neonatology Ward.
+For many years he was a regional chief of staff of the Biała Podlaska branch of the Great Orchestra of Christmas Charity.
+The ward of which he was the director of was named in his honour, the Great Orchestra of Christmas Charity Neonatology Ward.

 From 2000 to 2019, Haidar was a member of the Democratic Left Alliance.
 From 2002 to 2010, he was a member of the City Council of Biała Podlaska.

-In 2010 he was elected to be a member of the Lublin Voivodeship Sejmik from the constituency no. 3.
+In 2010 he was elected as a member of the Lublin Voivodeship Sejmik from the constituency no. 3.
 He received 13,982 votes (9.57% in the constituency).
 He was re-elected in 2014, with 13,133 votes (9.51% in the constituency), and in 2018, with 18,826 głosów (11.93% in the constituency).